 The best part of this winter science experiment is that you don’t need any actual snow to enjoy it!
-That means everyone can try it, and you probably already have tried something similar if you have ever tried the homemade lava lamp science activity!
+That means everyone can try it, whether its cold outside or not.
+You may have already tried something similar if you have ever tried our homemade lava lamp experiment!

 We have extra freezing cold temperatures here right now as does much of the country.
 You don’t have to be stuck on screens if you are stuck inside, make your very own snow storm in a jar science experiment instead.

 This is a classic science with a seasonal twist and one extra special ingredient you will find listed below.
-Simple science is our favorite and seasonal theme science is another favorite, whether you love making slime or exploring cool reactions, we have it all.
+Simple science experiments are our favorite, whether you love making slime or exploring cool chemical reactions, we have it all.

-HOW TO MAKE YOUR SNOW STORM IN A JAR SCIENCE EXPERIMENT
+HOW TO MAKE A SNOW STORM IN A JAR

-- Add 1 cup of water to the vase
+STEP 1: Add 1 cup of water to the vase or large jar.

-- Add the oil to fill almost to the top of the cup.
+STEP 3: Then pour oil in almost to the top of the container.

-- Break the tablet into pieces and drop one at a time into the oil.
+STEP 4: Break the Alka seltzer tablet into pieces and drop one at a time into the oil.
 You may want to add additional pieces for a blizzard!

-THE SCIENCE BEHIND THE SNOW STORM IN A JAR
+THE SCIENCE BEHIND SNOW STORM IN A JAR

 Exploring liquid density and chemical reactions all in one easy to set up science activity in a jar!

 There are a couple fun science concepts going on here if you look closely!
-The first thing to point out or ask the kids about is the density of the liquids being used.
+The first thing to point out or ask your kids about is the density of the liquids being used.

 Is water lighter or heavier than oil?
 Make sure it’s noticed that the oil sits on top of the water.
 What happens to the paint?
 Liquid density is fun to explore with kids.
-Our sugar rainbow is another way to explore liquid density.
+Our sugar rainbow is another fun science experiment to explore liquid density.